 - Customize accessibly.
 As you customize these templates, make sure they meet the accessibility guidelines in this introduction and as described for each control.

 - Don’t control element order with CSS.
-Display form controls in the same order in HTML as they appear on screen.
+Display form controls in the same order in the HTML as they appear on screen.
 Don’t use CSS to rearrange the form controls.
-Screen readers narrate forms in the order they appear in the HTML.
+Screen readers narrate form elements in the order they appear in the HTML.

 - Use proper markup.
 Group each set of thematically related controls in a fieldset element.
 Use the legend element to offer a label within each one.
-The fieldset and legend elements make it easier for screen reader users to navigate the form.
+The fieldset and legend elements make it easier for those who use screen readers to navigate the form.

 - Use legends.
 Use a single legend for fieldset (this is required).
-One example of a common use of fieldset and legend is a question with radio button options for answers.
+One common use of the fieldset and legend elements is a question with radio-button options for answers.
 The question text and radio buttons are wrapped in a fieldset, with the question itself being inside the legend tag.

 - Embed multiple fieldsets and legends for more complex forms.

 - Use simple vertical layouts.
 Keep your form blocks in a vertical pattern.
 This approach is ideal, from an accessibility standpoint, because of limited vision that makes it hard to scan from right to left.

 - VoiceOver on iOS currently does not support fieldset and legend elements for forms.
 You can address this issue by using

 aria-labelledby="for-attribute-of-label id-of-legend id-of-additional-info"on each input in the fieldset.
 Using